janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Basic setup

-Next, let&#8217;s take care of the basic Synapse installation itself.
+Next, let's take care of the basic Synapse installation itself.
 Some of the lines are directly copied from the [official Readme](https://github.com/matrix-org/synapse#synapse-installation) – but we are getting a little bit funky.
 Also note that a &#8220;mint&#8221; Uberspace account might not have `virtualenv` installed so we do that first.
 Then create a virtualenv with Python 2.7, and activate it.
 Upgrade setuptools, install `psycopg2` (for postgreSQL database support), and install Synapse from tarball:

     pip install virtualenv
     virtualenv -p python2.7 ~/.synapse